MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ##### Correspondent: Node
 ##### Layout:
 ```
-"payload": {}
+"payload": {
+    "statsRequired": <bolean>,
+    "topRecordsOpt": <optional positive integer>
+    "customQueriesOpt": <optional {
+        "payableOpt" : <optional {
+            "minAge": <positive integer>,
+            "maxAge": <positive integer>,
+            "minBalance": <positive integer>,
+            "maxBalance": <positive integer>
+        }>,
+        "receivableOpt": <optional {
+            "minAge": <positive integer>,
+            "maxAge": <positive integer>,
+            "minBalance": <positive integer>,
+            "maxBalance": <positive integer>
+        }>
+    }>
+}
 ```
 ##### Description:
-Requests financial statistics from the Node.
+This command may do many things, it, for example, requests financial statistics from the Node.
+There are other options, though, like to ask for a view into the database and the contained records of tracked accounts, either in the payable or receivable table.
+That can be done variously, by query of top N records, sorted by balances, which returns results for both tables in a simple manner, or the user can set up a custom query for each table (possibly even separated), supplying minimal and maximal values of balances and ages of the records which should be in the focus of the query.

-This request will report back information about a Node's historical financial operations.
+As statistics is considered the main part, the command will report back information about Node's historical financial operations.
 This will include both services ordered from other Nodes and services provided for other Nodes, represented as monetary values owed and paid to and from this Node's wallets.

+Command without any arguments will result in a request of the statistics alone.
+Besides, there are arguments that allows:

+`statsRequested` works for an allowance or a refusal of the statistics and so that information would be omitted.
+However, using that without an additional argument is forbidden as it would cause an empty, groundless request.

+`topRecordsOpt` makes a request for a certain count of top records in the tables.
+It should be a number bigger than zero.
+This information is also optional and so it doesn't come to place unless specified.

+`customQueriesOpt` is a way how to get records (accounts) filtered by more detailed parameters.
+It works for both payable and receivable, and it allows to scope only one of those.
+It contains sub-parameters, the same each.

+`minAge` is measured in seconds from now and represents a restriction of the final subset of accounts by their ages, with different last timestamps (the moment of last modification).

+`maxAge` is measured in seconds from now and works for the other end restriction of ages of accounts to be reported.

+`minBalance` means an amount of Wei, as the minimum value of what the accounts to be reported should fit in with their balances.

+`maxBalance` means an amount of Wei, as the maximum value of what the accounts to be reported should fit in with their balances.

 #### `financials`
 ##### Direction: Response